sleebapaul/Machine-Learning-In-Basic-Python/README.md

-# ML In bare Python
+# Machine Learning algorithms in basic Python

 This is something I wanted to do a long time ago.
 ML in basic Python.
 No fancy frameworks, just basic Python data structures to code up simple ML algos like Linear Regression.